 With a limited pay whole life insurance policy, you pay monthly premiums for a set duration.
 The timeframe could be a pre-determined number of years or until you hit a specific age.

 As soon as you meet the target, you no longer need to pay a monthly premium.
-The policy benefits stay for your entire life, and the cash value still grows with interest.
+This life insurance policy benefits stay for your entire life, and the cash value still grows with interest.

 Participating whole life insurance coverage gives you the option of getting involved with the provider’s profits by securing dividends.
 Opting into the program increases both your death benefit and cash value.